 We took full advantage of the pool.
 I mean, how could you not have a great time.
 The water was awesome and we had great weather.

 The pool is open from 6am-10pm.

 The Grill Room

 We went to dinner around 8.
-There were several guest in there but we didn’t have any problem getting seated right away.
+There were several guests but we didn’t have any problem getting seated right away.

 The menu was fantastic.
 They also offered a prix fixe coursed dinner if you’d prefer that.
-The prix fixe menu was surprising very inexpensive for such a nice restaurant, $34 I think.
+The prix fixe menu was surprisingly inexpensive for such a nice restaurant, $34 I think.